 This section focuses on the Thessalonian epistles, generally thought to have been the first of the apostle Paul's canonical writings (at least in conservative circles).
 If so, his prestige and authority as an apostle would not yet have reached its full stature, and in consequence such early writings might not have been accorded as much respect as later ones.
-As I continue collating more and more $f^{35}$ MSS I have been surprised by a different picture.
-I have collated twenty-one representatives of the family, so far (for these two books), and invite attention to the results.
+As I continue collating more and more f^{35} MSS I have been surprised by a different picture.
+I have collated the following thirty-four representatives of the family and invite attention to the results.

-Performance of f MSS in the Thessalonian Epistles
+Performance of f35 MSS in the Thessalonian Epistles